 The analysis succeeds on this filter.
 If we denote by ι_x the abstract subtree bound to the variable x, then the recursive call will be executed on the abstract argument (ι_x, ι_z) .
 So in the unfolding of the recursive call x is bound to ι_x , whereas y and z are bound to two distinct subtrees of ι_z .
-The variables in the recursive call, x and z, are thus bound to subtrees of the original tree (even though the argument of the recursive call is not a subtree of the original tree), therefore the filter is accepted.
+The variables in the recursive call, x and z, are thus bound to subtrees of the original tree (even though the argument of the recursive call is not a subtree of the original tree), therefore the filter is accepted .
 In order to appreciate the precision of the inference algorithm consider the type [int+ bool+], that is, the type of lists formed by some integers (at least one) followed by some booleans (at least one).
 For the application of rotate to an argument of this type our algorithm statically infers the most precise type, that is, [int bool+ int].
-If we apply it once more the inferred type is [int bool+ int int] [bool int bool].
+If we apply it once more the inferred type is [int bool+ int int] | [bool int bool].

 Generic filters are Turing complete.
-However, requiring that Check() holds-meaning that the filter is typeable by our system-restricts the expressive power of our filters by preventing them from recomposing a new value before doing a recursive call.
+However, requiring that Check() holds -meaning that the filter is typeable by our system restricts the expressive power of our filters by preventing them from recomposing a new value before doing a recursive call.
 For instance, it is not possible to typecheck a filter which reverses the elements of a sequence.
 Determining the exact class of transformations that typeable filters can express is challenging.
-However it is possible to show (cf. Appendix F) that typeable filters are strictly more expressive than top-down tree transducers with regular lookahead, a formalism for tree transformations introduced in [14].
-The intuition about this result can be conveyed by and example.
-Consider the tree:
+However it is possible to show (see the full version for the proof) that typeable filters are strictly more expressive than top-down tree transducers with regular look-ahead, a formalism for tree transformations introduced in [13].
+For an intuition of this result consider the tree: